trustline-inc/probity/README.md

 FLARE_DIR=~/Desktop/flare npm run deploy:local
 ```

+If you get the error `ProviderError: err: Invalid value for block.coinbase`, that means you have to first send a test transaction through Metamask in order for the network to start properly.

 ### Remote Deployment

 Create an `.env` file at the project root with the following contents: